f5devcentral/f5xc-dns-demoguide/README.rst

 In the left-side navigation panel proceed to the Manage section, click on DNS Management.
 When the page opens, click the Add zone button.

 .. figure:: Assets/dns-home-page.jpg
-In the Metadata section, give the Domain Name as ``f5-cloud-dnstesting.com``
+In the Metadata section, give the Domain Name as ``f5-cloud-dnstesting.com``.
+Under DNS Zone Configuration, setup Zone Type as ``Primary DNS Configuration`` and click on Edit Configuration.

 1. Step by Step config process
 ==============